Laurentvw/scrapher/README.md

 ### Validation

 You may validate the matched data to insure that the result set always contains the desired result.
 Validation happens after optionally mutating the data set with `apply`.
-To add the validation rules that should be applied to the data, use the `rules` index in the match configuration array.
+To add the validation rules that should be applied to the data, use the `validate` index in the match configuration array with a closure that takes one argument: the matched value.
+The closure should return `true` if the validation succeeded, and `false` if the validation failed.
 Matches that fail the validation will be removed from the result set.

 ```php
 $matchConfig = array(